Esther J. Hamori

 New York University, Department of Hebrew and Judaic Studies

 Sarah Lawrence College

 Professor Esther J. Hamori earned her B.A. at Sarah Lawrence College with a major in Violin Performance in 1994.
-She received the M.Div. at Yale Divinity School in 1997, and her Ph.D. at New York University in 2004.
-Before joining the Union faculty, she was a Visiting Assistant Professor of Hebrew Bible in the Department of Near Eastern Studies at Cornell University in Ithaca, New York and a guest faculty member at Sarah Lawrence College.
+She received the M.Div. at Yale Divinity School in 1997, and her Ph.D. from the Department of Hebrew and Judaic Studies at New York University in 2004.
+Before joining the Union faculty she was a Visiting Assistant Professor of Hebrew Bible in the Department of Near Eastern Studies at Cornell University, and visiting faculty at Sarah Lawrence College.

 The Arts of Reading: Exegetical Practicum (Fall 2013)